surifirstpin/Acubi_documentation/Version.5/Dashboard.md

   -   **Operator :**  filter option to be applied on the fields.

-> **Note :** for Timeline filters, accepts only text.
-A detailed information on time line filters are available in Technical Documents.
+> **Note :** Timeline filters, accepts only text.
+A detailed information on timeline filters are available in Technical Documents.

 ## Lookups